jurobodik/Granger-causality-in-extremes/README.md

 # Estimating the full causality graph
 G <- Extreme_causality_full_graph_estimate(w, lag_future = 2)  # Try it out also with lag = 1.
 You will see that the lagged edges disappear

-# Visualizing the graph using igraph
+# Visualizing the graph using igraph package
 graph <- graph_from_edgelist(G$G)
 V(graph)$name <- names(w)
 plot(graph, layout = layout_nicely(graph), vertex.label = V(graph)$name)